AdobeDocs/photoshop-api-docs/README.md

 The `/documentOperations` API can be used to make layer and/or document level edits to your PSD and then generate new renditions with the changes.
 You can pass in a flat array of only the layers that you wish to act upon, in the request body's `options.layers` argument.

-The layer name (or the layer id) will be used by the service to identify the correct layer to operation upon in your PSD; Note that adding a new layer does not require the ID to be included, the service will generate a new layer id for you.
+The layer name (or the layer id) will be used by the service to identify the correct layer to operation upon in your PSD.

-#### The add, edit and delete objects

-The `add`, `edit`, `move` and `delete` blocks indicate the action you would like to be taken on that particular layer object.
-Any layer block passed into the API that is missing the one of these attributes will be ignored.
-The `add` and `move` blocks must also supply one of the attributes `insertAbove`, `insertBelow`, `insertInto`, `insertTop` or `insertBottom` to indicate where you want to move the layer to.
-More details on this can be found in the API documentation.
+Please refer to the [The add, edit and delete objects](#the-add-edit-and-delete-objects) section for more information on how to apply these operations on a layer.

 #### Sample 3.1: Making a simple edit
 ```shell